NSO-developer/nso-gitbook/administration/management/aaa-infrastructure.md

 On operating systems supporting PAM, NSO also supports PAM authentication.
 Using PAM,  authentication with NSO can be very convenient since it allows us to have the same set of users and groups having access to NSO as those that have access to the UNIX/Linux host itself.

-If we use PAM, we do not have to have any users or any groups configured in the NSO aaa namespace at all.&#x20;

-{% hint style="success" %}
+{% hint style="info" %}
 PAM is the recommended way to authenticate NSO users.
 {% endhint %}

+If we use PAM, we do not have to have any users or any groups configured in the NSO aaa namespace at all.&#x20;

 To configure PAM we typically need to do the following: